Flyingfish812/p2myth/docs/Ship/Corsair.md

 - Despite being a subpar FO, it's actually really fun to speedrun with Corsair.
 The activation of the minigun really wakes you up.
 - The barrage missiles are quite slow in movement and they don't hit your intended targets sometimes.
 However, the main bulk of the satisfaction from MS and minigun negates this as the main is simply support.
 It does make some initial waves a little bit frustrating but the minigun does cover it up quite well.
 - Most of the time, you have literally no idea what you are doing except spamming damage.
 Flailing about wildly and almost uncontrollably, you won't even know what just happened.
 But hey, everything is destroyed, so that's great, right?
+- Tracking Minigun can turn around for 360 degrees.

 ## Trivia